mgeraldo/mgeraldo/README.md

 Here are a few examples of my work that showcase my skills in action.
 Each project includes detailed documentation on my methodology, results, and code.

 * **Crypto Sentiment Analysis:** An analysis project focused on leveraging NLP to understand sentiment in cryptocurrency markets.
+* **Skin Cancer Detection:** A comparison of 6 models that combine features learned by Convolutional Neural Networks and handcrafted features for the specific task.
+* **ROI of Real Estate Investments:** A model that collects data from the housing market and uses it to predict the ROI of improvements or expansions.
 * **More projects coming soon!** Stay tuned for more examples of my work.

 ---